theochem/horton/doc/user_other_integration_grids.rst

 instead of being computed by HORTON.
 This is demonstrated in an example at the end of this section.

-First, one must evaluate the integrand on all the points of the integration grid.
+First, you must evaluate the integrand on all the points of the integration grid.
 In case of the electron density, this can be done as follows:

 .. code-block:: python